peter88213/aeon2yw/docs/usage.md

 -   Only event date/time, and event duration are updated.
 - 	The start date is overwritten, if the start year is 100 or above.
 -	The scene duration overwritten, if the start year is 100 or above.
--   Events are created from new scenes and assigned to the *Narrative* arc.
+-   Events created from new "Normal" scenes are assigned to the *Narrative* arc.
+-   Events created from new "Notes" scenes are not assigned to any arc.

 ## Installation path